GaloisInc/cryptol/CONTRIBUTING.md

 ## Cutting releases

-**TODO**: make this relevant to folks outside Galois; right now the build farm exists within the Galois network only, and Galois also controls the release signing key.

 The release process is:

-1. Make sure the `release/n.n.n` branch is in a release/ready state, with successful build artifacts across all platforms on the relevant Jenkins job. **TODO**: get a Jenkins job running per release branch, rather than just `master`.
+1. Make sure the `release-n.n.n` branch is in a release/ready state, with successful build artifacts across all platforms on the relevant GitHub Action.
-1. Merge the `release/n.n.n` branch into the pristine `release` branch and add a git tag.
+1. Merge the `release-n.n.n` branch into the pristine `release` branch and add a git tag.
-1. Merge the `release/n.n.n` branch back into `master` for future development, and delete the `release/n.n.n` branch.
+1. Merge the `release-n.n.n` branch back into `master` for future development.
-1. Run the `cryptol-release` Jenkins job to create a draft release.
-Specify the build number with the successful artifacts, the textual version tag (e.g., "2.1.0"), whether it's a prerelease (e.g., an alpha), and keep the `DRAFT` option checked.
-1. On the Github page for the draft release and add a changelog (**TODO**: automate changelogs?).
+1. Upload the build archives to the draft release on Github.
-1. (**TODO**: this part of the process needs to be better and automated) Download the successfully-built artifacts _from Jenkins_, and in the same directory run the script `/release-infrastructure/sign.sh` from the `cryptol-internal.git` repository.
-You must have the correct GPG key (D3103D7E) for this to work.
 1. Upload the `.sig` files to the draft release on Github.
-1. Publish the release and announce it (**TODO**: compile mailing lists)
+1. Publish the release and announce it

     - <http://www.cryptol.net> (in the `cryptol2-web.git` repo)
     - <cryptol-team@lists.galois.com>
     - <cryptol-users@community.galois.com>
     - @galois on Twitter (for major releases)
-    - TODO: more?